-- Be at least 40 acres in size

-- · Properties with full development wind leases are ineligible

-- (in excess of 20%) to native vegetation.
+- located within the Wildlife Action Network or Prairie Plan areas (shown on map) may be given a higher priority. - Be at least 40 acres in size - · Properties with full development wind leases are ineligible - (in excess of 20%) to native vegetation.

+Selection Process

+Application Review

-Selection Process Application Review Applications will be reviewed, ranked, and prioritized in two rounds.
-Deadline for priority consideration is June 3 2023.
-Applications received after the deadline can still b considered however funds are limited.
-Apply early.
-Applications received after the deadline may not be reviewed for the current phase of this program, but may be considered later if funding is available.
+Applications will be reviewed, ranked, and prioritized as they are received.

+Applications not chosen for this phase of the program may be considered later if funding is available.

 Projects that are the best fit for the program will be large in size and will have high quality natural lands or significant restoration potential, with little development.

 Landowners must indicate their desired compensationpayment per acre-for the easement on their application Please note that the Land Trust cannot pay more than t full appraised value of the easement.

-· Contain less than 20% of proposed easement area in cultivation or have the potential to restore currently cultivated land The Land Trust is able to conserve more land and may prioritize your property if you opt to donate some or all of the value of the conservation easement.
-30, De Prioritization and Selection Easements will be funded in order of assigned priority.
-The Land Trust will prioritize potential parcels using two sets of criteria: / er Ecological Value Habitat quality and quantity Context relative to other natural and protected lands such as parks, wildlife refuges, etc. - n. he Payment per acre Landowner's desired compensation on a per acre basis and willingness to donate some or all of the value of the easement.
+· Contain less than 20% of proposed easement area in cultivation or have the potential to restore currently cultivated land

+The Land Trust is able to conserve more land and may prioritize your property if you opt to donate some or all of the value of the conservation easement.
+3 Prioritization and Selection Easements will be funded in order of assigned priority.
+The Land Trust will prioritize potential parcels using two sets of criteria: er Ecological Value Habitat quality and quantity Context relative to other natural and protected lands such as parks, wildlife refuges, etc. on. the Payment per acre Landowner's desired compensation on a per acre basis and willingness to donate some or all of the value of the easement.